carpe/parseback/README.md

 libraryDependencies += "io.carpe" %% "parseback" % ParsebackVersion
 ```

-The current, "stable" version of parseback is **0.5**.
 Cross builds are available for Scala 2.12 and 2.13.

 ## Motivation